 My name is Akasi Mortiga Awogny Francis-Mora and I am the Founder & Creative Director of LuVpEaCeNSOUL MoVeMeNt.
 I am a healthcare practitioner, creative healing artist, educator, poet, social justice activist, world traveler, and enthusiastic student of life and all its complexities.
 I have learned to love my passions and live my purpose as a light leader in this life, and it’s time to share my story.
-Growing up As a young Black woman, and the first generation Filipina and West African American has been quite the adventure, and in my younger years there wasn’t always an understanding of the various outlets and opportunities for wellness that reside within me, around my communities, or that exists within the many ancestral roots, roads traveled, and authentic stories intertwined within my journey.
-Through many years of self-exploration, navigating creative expression, facing challenges, taking risks, experiencing losses, defeats, failures, learning modalities of holistic healing, overcoming fears, unlearning cycles of oppression, decolonizing spaces by being, speaking, choosing to rest to ensure rejuvenation, and revolutionizing my resistance to systemic trauma, celebrating wins, defining my successes, deciding to Love all of me – I found my voice, proudly started to self-identify, gained the confidence to live my truth, and continue to write and co-create my story of power as / dare to dream and shine as a warrior of light walking her path.
+Growing up As a young Black woman, and a First Generation Filipina and West African American has been quite the adventure, and in my younger years there wasn’t always an understanding of the various outlets and opportunities for wellness that reside within me, around my communities, or that exists within the many ancestral roots, roads traveled, and authentic stories intertwined within my journey.
+Through many years of self-exploration, navigating creative expression, facing challenges, taking risks, experiencing losses, defeats, failures, learning modalities of holistic healing, overcoming fears, unlearning cycles of oppression, decolonizing spaces by being, speaking, choosing to rest to ensure rejuvenation, and revolutionizing my resistance to systemic trauma, celebrating wins, defining my successes, deciding to Love all of me – I found my voice, proudly started to self-identify, gained the confidence to live my truth, and continue to write and co-create my story of power as / dare to dream and shine as a warrior of light walking her pat

 Akasi is a first-generation American, Filipino (Albay, Bicol), and West African (Côte D’Ivoire & Ghana) Black woman that was born and raised in Los Angeles, California where she was introduced to the world of dance and movement through freestyle sessions, crew battles, Soul Train, and Music videos.
 Since then, she has become a multidisciplinary professional performance artist with several years of study and experience in various styles of movement and performance within the commercial and community dance industries.
 She performed as a principal dancer for ENVY Dance Company, a professional Hip Hop Dance Company in the Inland Empire, under the direction of mentor Brandon J. Aiken for many years.
 She last performed in, “Soul to Soul,” the evening-length Dance Concert showcased at the Globe-News Center for the Performing Arts in Amarillo, Texas.